ismael-mendoza/ShapeMeasurementFisherFormalism/docs/index.rst

 Fast simulations and analysis for the Weak Lensing Working Group of the LSST `Dark Energy Science Collaboration <http://www.lsst-desc.org>`_.

-This software was primarily developed to study the effects of overlapping sources on shear estimation using the Fisher Formalism.
+This software was primarily developed to study the effects of overlapping sources on pixel-noise bias estimation using the Fisher Formalism.

 The code is hosted on `github <https://github.com/ismael2395/ShapeMeasurementFisherFormalism>`_.
 Please use the `issue tracker <https://github.com/ismael2395/ShapeMeasurementFisherFormalism/issues>`_ to let us know about any issues you have with installing or running this code, or to request new features.